xevidos/codiad/CONTRIBUTING.md

 * Submit an issue for bugs and feature additions before you start with it
 * Familiarize yourself with the documentation in the [Wiki](https://gitlab.com/xevidos/codiad/wikis/home)

+**Merge Requests** All merge requests should be submitted for merging into the development branch.
+All tests and checks are run on that branch before merging into master to form a release.

 There is an established format for `components` which utilizes one JS (`init.js`) and one CSS (`screen.css`) which is handled by the loader file.
 Any other resources used should be loaded or accessed from one of these.
+Plugins and Themes made for Codiad do not need to follow our formatting styles below, but any contributions to the core should.

 **Don't Reinvent the Wheel!** There's an API and a defined, easy-to-understand set of methods for a reason - use them.

 Stick to the conventions defined in other components as closely as possible.

 * Utilize the same commenting structure
 * Use underscores in namespaces instead of camelCase